jameka23/jameka23/README.md

 ## Experience
 1. ### Jr. iOS Developer
     ##### Celero Commerce | Jan 2022 - Current
-    * Assist with squashing bugs for our version 7 of the current RazorSync app
+    * Assist with squashing bugs for release of a new version 7 of the current RazorSync app which was a complete overhaul of UI & Swift conversion

 2. ### Software Developer II